jasongrahn/packages-report/README.md

 # packages-report
-a repo from rstudio::conf 2019 "What They Forgot" workshop
+My repo from rstudio::conf 2019 "What They Forgot" workshop

 Best/Worst lorem ipsum ever: